pharo-mooc/AdvancedOODesignWithTDD/Week01-Tests-Introduction/Exercises.md

 ## Step 3: Writing classes, methods and tests

-The next step to get acquainted to Pharo is to write some *real* code (what's real anyways?).
+The next step to get acquainted with Pharo is to write some *real* code (what's real anyway?).
-For that, follow the PDF tutorial in http://rmod-pharo-mooc.lille.inria.fr/MOOC/PharoMOOC/Week1/Exo-Counter.pdf.
+For that, follow the PDF tutorial at http://rmod-pharo-mooc.lille.inria.fr/MOOC/PharoMOOC/Week1/Exo-Counter.pdf.

 This tutorial will guide you on writing a `Counter` class that has `increment` and `decrement` methods using a TDD approach.
 It will also show you how to use the code browser and the debugger a bit.

 You may want to check the videos here:
-- *Creating packages, classes and methods:* https://www.youtube.com/watch?v=8Do1TjMHLAI&list=PL2okA_2qDJ-kCHVcNXdO5wsUZJCY31zwf&index=11
+- *Creating packages, classes, and methods:* https://www.youtube.com/watch?v=8Do1TjMHLAI&list=PL2okA_2qDJ-kCHVcNXdO5wsUZJCY31zwf&index=11
 - *Creating tests:* https://www.youtube.com/watch?v=FZBDNRJWpLE&list=PL2okA_2qDJ-kCHVcNXdO5wsUZJCY31zwf&index=12
 - *Alternative method creation:* https://www.youtube.com/watch?v=iAPo3j_DaXE&list=PL2okA_2qDJ-kCHVcNXdO5wsUZJCY31zwf&index=13
 - *Committing the code in Git:* https://www.youtube.com/watch?v=NDJv7TRhwRE&list=PL2okA_2qDJ-kCHVcNXdO5wsUZJCY31zwf&index=14